Updated June 16th, 2019.

 The “default button” (the one that’s either heavily outlined, or blue) can be triggered with Return or Enter.
 Enter is the easier key to type thanks to its position at lower right (at least on keyboards with numeric keypads).
 Return is pretty easy to hit also, since it’s usually a pretty big key.

-The Tab key will take you from place to place in the dialog box.
-It will highlight every item in a dialog box, including every button, if you turn on Full Keyboard Access in System Preferences/Keyboard and choose the “All controls” option.
+Tabbing will highlight every item in a dialog box, including every button, if you turn on Full Keyboard Access in System Preferences/Keyboard/Shortcuts (in Mojave) and choose the “All controls” option.
 Trigger a selected button (or checkbox, or radio button) after tabbing to it using the space bar.

 One more thing: often, you can trigger buttons in a dialog box by typing the first letter of that button, sometimes with the Command key down, sometimes without.
 Experiment! it will save you gobs of time once you figure out what works in the apps you use the most.